maritiren/maritiren.github.io/content/posts/threat-modeling.md

 - **Identify attack points**: Understand where your service is vulnerable to attacks
 - **Catch architectural issues early**: Find design flaws before they become expensive to fix, or identify improvements in existing systems
-- **Create valuable documentation**: Data-flow diagrams and threat scenarios help onboard new team members and provide quick context for management, security teams, and external auditors like pentesters
+- **Create valuable documentation**: Data-flow diagrams and threat scenarios help onboard new team members and provide quick context for management, security teams, and external auditors like pentesters.
+Also threat scenarios might be useful input to risk analysis
 - **Builds security awareness**: Teams develop security thinking that carries into daily work
 - **Creates shared understanding**: Gets everyone on the same page about what's worth protecting
 - **Prioritizes security work**: Helps teams distinguish between critical risks and theoretical edge cases, so they can focus where it matters